 Any dessert with candid ginger tastes awesome!

 This recipe from marthastewart.com for Rose and Ginger cupcakes on marthastewart.com looked like a light and springy cupcake to try.
 I also LOVE anything sweet with ginger!
-It’s funny, my daughter Anjali helped me bake these when she was taking a break from online class and laughed when I told her I wanted to make this recipe 😀.
-She laughingly exclaimed “Mom, you love anything with ginger and roses, I’m not surprised you want to make this one 😀🌹.”
+It’s funny, my daughter Anjali helped me bake these when she was taking a break from online class and laughed when I told her I wanted to make this recipe 😀 “Mom, you love anything with ginger and roses, I’m not surprised you want to make this one 😀🌹.”

 Rose essence and candied ginger a perfect pairing

 This rose and ginger cupcake recipe is your standard cake recipe, with the addition of ginger powder and candied ginger.
 The rose flavor comes more in the form of the glaze which is flavored with rose water.
 But I did modify the recipe a bit as the batter didn’t have much of any flavor.
-The ginger powder doesn’t partake its aroma or spiciness so I added vanilla and 1/2 tsp of rose essence to give the cupcake batter more flavor.
+The ginger powder doesn’t partake its aroma or spiciness so I added vanilla and 1/2 tsp of rose essence to the batter.
 I also thought the small amount of candied ginger – just 2 tbsp was so little for 24 cupcakes.
 So I upped the quantity to 1/4 cup and believe me its awesome in the cupcake!
-Every cupcake now has enough candied ginger to give it a zing of gingery spiciness.
+Now every cupcake has enough candied ginger to give it a zing of gingery spiciness.

 All natural food coloring to the rescue